pocketzworld/creator-docs/pages/learn/studio/guides/scripting/network-values.md

 end
 ```

-By utilizing server values effectively, you can create dynamic and engaging experiences for players in your Highrise Studio projects.
+By utilizing network value effectively, you can create dynamic and engaging experiences for players in your Highrise Studio projects.